Get

 Image Credit: Inna Astakhova, Shutterstock

 One of the biggest drawbacks of adopting an older puppy is the missed opportunities for bonding that occur when they’re puppies.
-Adopting a young puppy gives owners a chance to bond with them as they train and helps influence them into becoming well-behaved and well-rounded adult dogs.
-However, it’s important to remember that a one-year-old dog is still very young, and there are plenty of opportunities to bond and train dogs at this age.
+Adopting a young puppy gives owners a chance to bond with them as they train and helps influence them into becoming a well-behaved and well-rounded adult dog.
+However, it’s important to remember that a 1-year-old dog is still very young, and there are plenty of opportunities to bond and train dogs at this age.

 Final Thoughts

 It is important to note, however, that older pups may have bad behaviors that require much effort to out-train.
-Additionally, adolescent pups can be challenging.
+Additionally, adolescent pups can be challenging to deal with.
 Still, you’ll encounter this stage regardless of whether you’re adopting a young puppy or an older one, so don’t let the challenges of parenting a teenage pup hold you back.

 One-year-old puppies are still very young, all things considered, so don’t be so quick to pass over them as you begin your hunt for the perfect dog to add to your family.